-Figure 10 MES3500-24F Front Panel: AC Model
+Figure 10 MGS3520-28 Front Panel: AC/DC Model

-Figure 11 MES3500-24F Front Panel: DC Model
+Figure 11 MGS3520-28F Front Panel: AC/DC Model

-Figure 12 MES3500-10 Front Panel: AC Model
+Figure 12 MGS3530-28 Front Panel: AC/DC Model

-The following table describes the port labels on the front panel.
+The following table describes the hardware connections.

-Table 3 Front Panel Connections
+Table 2 Connections

-LABEL DESCRIPTION Power Switch This is for DC model only.
-After you connect the DC power properly (see Section 3.1.4.2 on page 31.), put the power switch in the ON position to turn on the Switch.
+LABEL DESCRIPTION Power Switch This applies to models with DC power.
+After you connect the DC power properly (see Section 3.1.4.2 on page 33.), put the power switch in the ON position to turn on the Switch.
 Power Connection Connect an appropriate power supply to this port.
 RJ-45 Ethernet Ports Connect these ports to a computer, a hub, an Ethernet switch or router.
 SFP Slots Use transceivers in these slots for fiber-optic or copper connections to a computer, a hub, a switch or router.
-Four or Two Dual Personality Each interface has one 1000BASE-T RJ-45 port and one transceiver slot, with one port or transceiver active at a time.
-Interfaces • Four 10/100/1000 Mbps RJ-45 Ports: Connect these ports to high-bandwidth backbone network Ethernet switches using 1000BASE-T compatible Category 5/5e/6 copper cables.
+Dual Personality Interfaces Each interface has one 1000BASE-T RJ-45 port and one transceiver slot, with one port or transceiver active at a time.
+Four 10/100/1000 Mbps RJ-45 Ports: Connect these ports to high-bandwidth backbone network Ethernet switches using 1000BASE-T compatible Category 5/5e/6 copper cables.
 Four Transceiver Slots: Use mini-GBIC or SFP transceivers in these slots for connections to backbone Ethernet switches.
+SFP+ Slots Four transceiver slots.
+Use SFP+, mini-GBIC, or SFP transceivers in these slots for connections to backbone Ethernet switches.
 Console Port The console port is for local configuration of the Switch.
-Signal slot Connect the signal input pins to signal output terminals on other pieces of equipment.
+Signal Slot Connect the signal input pins to signal output terminals on other pieces of equipment.
 Connect the signal output pins to a signal input terminal on another piece of equipment.